Kris-Nale314/Dynamic-KG/README.md

 - **Inconsistent Recommendations** - Different analysts reach different conclusions from the same data
 - **Black-Box Reasoning** - The "why" behind recommendations remains opaque

 These limitations lead to missed opportunities, unnecessary risks, and decisions based on incomplete understanding.
-The financial sector offers a perfect example: risk assessment processes often fail to incorporate the dynamic relationship between applicants and their market context, resulting in both false positives (approving bad risks) and false negatives (rejecting good opportunities).

-## Our Approach: Living Digital Twins 🌟
+## Our Approach: Living Digital Twins 👯

-Dynamic-KG introduces a fundamentally different paradigm:
+Dynamic-KG explores a fundamentally different paradigm:

 1. **Living Digital Twins**: Knowledge graph representations that evolve in real-time as new information becomes available